 Menopause and Sleep: Ayurvedic Ways to Reset Your Circadian Rhythm Naturally

-For many women in midlife, sleep can start to feel elusive—something that once came easily but now feels just out of reach.
-You may find yourself waking at 3:00 AM, struggling with night sweats, or lying awake as your mind suddenly becomes active at bedtime.
+For many women in midlife, sleep can start to feel elusive.
+Something that once came easily now feels just out of reach.
+You may find yourself waking at 3:00 AM, struggling with night sweats, or lying awake as your mind spins.
+These menopause sleep problems are not random.
+They reflect deeper shifts in your hormones, nervous system, and circadian rhythm.

 Why Menopause Affects Sleep